51Degrees/Device-Detection/perl/README.md

 print "DeviceType: " . $match->getValue("DeviceType") . "\r\n";
 ```
 #### Examples
+In the examples folder, you can find examples of various functionalities that the 51Degrees detector has such as:
+- Matching with a User-Agent
+- Matching with a device id
+- Evaluating match metrics
+- Offline processing
+- Strongly typed variables
+A full explanation of these can be found within the files or at [Perl Tutorials](https://51Degrees/support/documentation/perl/tutorials).

-Both Pattern and Trie contain the following examples
+Both Pattern and Trie also contain the following examples

 **console.pl** which takes no input and returns matches from predefined User-Agent and HTTP headers seperately.
 Is run with
 ```